nestjs/docs.nestjs.com/content/techniques/sql.md

 }
 ```

-> info **Hint** To learn more about relations in TypeORM, visit the [official documentation](https://typeorm.io/#/relations).
+> info **Hint** To learn more about relations in TypeORM, visit the [TypeORM documentation](https://typeorm.io/#/relations).

 #### Auto-load entities

 Manually adding entities to the `entities` array of the connection options can be tedious.
-In addition, referencing entities from the root module is breaking domain boundaries and causes leaking implementation details to other parts of the application.
-Thus, to solve this issue, static glob paths can be used (e.g. `dist/**/*.entity{{ '{' }} .ts,.js{{ '}' }}`).
-However, glob paths are not supported by webpack so if you are building your application within a monorepo, you won't be able to use them.
+In addition, referencing entities from the root module breaks application domain boundaries and causes leaking implementation details to other parts of the application.
+To solve this issue, static glob paths can be used (e.g., `dist/**/*.entity{{ '{' }} .ts,.js{{ '}' }}`).

+Note, however, that glob paths are not supported by webpack, so if you are building your application within a monorepo, you won't be able to use them.
 To address this issue, an alternative solution is provided.
 To automatically load entities, set the `autoLoadEntities` property of the configuration object (passed into the `forRoot()` method) to `true`, as shown below:

 ```typescript
 @@filename(app.module)